Home Modifications Home Charging Indicator

 Final assembly, without faceplate and without white shower hook

-Mount the metal box plate on the wall at an easy to reach height.
-Attached the rest of the box to the box plate, attach the wall plate.
+Mount the metal box plate on the wall at an easy-to-reach height.
+Attached the rest of the box to the box plate, and attach the wall plate.
 Put a thick rubber washer on the shower mount’s protruding bolt and screw on the white portion of the shower mount.
 Test that a light down-pressure on the shower hook activates the switch properly.
 If the shower mount prevents the switch from activating, you may need more rubber spacers so there is enough clearance.

 Power Box